MarouaneElkamel/vote_blockchain_registration/README.md

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

+## MailDev
+[MailDev][] is a simple way to test your project's generated emails during development with an easy to use web interface that runs on your machine built on top of Node.js.
+We use Mail Dev for registration email.

 [JHipster Homepage and latest documentation]: http://www.jhipster.tech
 [JHipster 4.14.1 archive]: http://www.jhipster.tech/documentation-archive/v4.14.1